 Agglomeration is not always used for size enlargement.
 In some technologies, agglomeration changes or improves the properties of particulate solids or modifies the surfaces of solids.
 The oldest such method is coating, which has evolved into an important field of solids processing and is used in almost all industries, often for functionalizing the surfaces of agglomerates.
 Other new and innovative technologies manipulate individual particles.
 For example, ultrafine particles are deposited onto substrates in a controlled manner and subsequently bonded with the base material or with one another to create microdevices or microstructures.

-Wolfgang Pietsch, PhD, is a senior consultant at Compactconsult Inc. (Naples, FL).
+Wolfgang Pietsch, PhD, was a senior consultant at Compactconsult Inc. (Naples, FL).
 He received BS and MS degrees in mechanical and chemical engineering and a PhD in agglomeration.
-A researcher, teacher, process developer, designer, vendor, and user of mechanical process technologies, Pietsch holds nine patents and is the author of more than 170 papers and five books, including Size Enlargement by Agglomeration, Agglomeration Processes—Phenomena, Technologies, Equipment, and Agglomeration in Industry—Occurrence and Applications.
+A researcher, teacher, process developer, designer, vendor, and user of mechanical process technologies, Pietsch held nine patents and is the author of more than 170 papers and five books, including Size Enlargement by Agglomeration, Agglomeration Processes—Phenomena, Technologies, Equipment, and Agglomeration in Industry—Occurrence and Applications